 Cook about 300 gms/ 10.6 ounces of noodles.
 Toss with a tablespoon of oil.
 Follow the same instructions as for rice.
 Stir in sesame seeds at the end.

-Tofu veggie scramble
+Tofu scramble with veggies

 This is the same time-saving technique I use for marinated chicken stir fry.